Fruit trees for small spaces

 Stepovers: like cordons but bent at right angles and trained horizontally to a wire at 45cm above the ground.
 They make wonderful edging.
 Use for: apples

-Please ask the staff in our garden centre in Telford for more information and advice about growing fruit trees in small spaces.
+Please ask a member of the Lakeside team for more information and advice about growing fruit trees in small spaces.